p-mng/goscrobble/README.md

 ```

 After creating the config file, start the systemd user service using `systemctl --user enable --now goscrobble.service`.
 If you installed the package using `go` directly from git, you might need to update the `.service` file with your correct binary location (likely `~/go/bin/goscrobble`) and copy the service file to `~/.config/systemd/user`.

+## Connect last.fm account

+1. [Create an API account](https://www.last.fm/api/account/create).
+Description, callback URL, and application homepage are not required.
+2. Create the `lastfm` section in your config file and enter the newly generated API key and shared secret.
+3. Run `goscrobble auth`, and authenticate the application in your browser.
+4. Confirm the following prompt with `y`, the session key will be automatically written to your config file.

 ## Known issues